Sure Dividend

 Competitive Advantages & Recession Performance

-One way in which REITs establish a competitive advantage is through investing in the highest-quality portfolios.
+One way REITs establish a competitive advantage is by investing in the highest-quality portfolios.
 Federal Realty has done this by focusing on affluent areas of the country where demand exceeds supply.

 This is also how it can continue to boost its cash basis rollover growth over time; it owns properties in the most desirable areas, and tenants are willing to pay more to gain access to the best consumers.